Engineering

 What tools your agent now has access to

-Once the plugin is enabled, your agent gains additional memory tools automatically:
+Once the plugin is enabled, your agent gains five memory tools automatically:

 Verifying that persistent memory works

 At this point, everything should be wired up.
-The only thing left is to see if memory actually persists.
+The only thing left is to confirm memory actually persists.

-Start by telling your agent something that is clearly worth remembering.
+Start by telling your agent something worth remembering:

 User: I usually build backend APIs in Python